Updated · May 20, 2022

 (Source: GlobeNewsWire)

-We mostly think of IoT applications to be at home and perhaps the office.
-Stats for the usage of IoT devices in 2021, however, show that pops up in manufacturing as well.
+We mostly think of IoT applications to be at home and perhaps at the office.
+The 2022 IoT statistics, however, reveal they pop up in manufacturing and other industries as well.

 Over a third of manufacturers used data from sensors or analysis.
-The technology contributed to an improvement in factory functions hence a competitive edge.
+The technology contributed to an improvement in factory functions, hence giving a competitive edge.

 (Source: IoT World Today)

-Therefore, companies or homeowners will have various options to choose from.
+Looks like companies and homeowners will have various options to choose from.
 Home lighting and factory machinery, for instance, don’t need to use the same connectivity.
 People should also consider cost, speed, or even safety.

 (Source: BEHRTECH)